IGJoshua/coffi/README.md

-In addition, when a raw handle returns a composite type represented with a `MemorySegment`, it requires an additional first argument, a `SegmentAllocator`, which can be acquired with `scope-allocator` to get one associated with a specific scope.
-The returned value will live until that scope is released.
+In addition, when a raw handle returns a composite type represented with a `MemorySegment`, it requires an additional first argument, a `SegmentAllocator`, which can be acquired with `session-allocator` to get one associated with a specific session.
+The returned value will live until that session is released.

 In addition, function types can be specified as being raw, in the following
 manner: